Environmental Crime and the Resistance of Female Forest Rangers: A Green Cultural Criminology Analysis of Mpu Uteun

 Downloads

-Environmental crime is a serious threat to ecosystems and local communities.
-Mpu Uteun's resistance as a ranger group to environmental crimes in the Damaran Baru Forest, Bener Meriah, Aceh, in this article is seen through the perspective of green cultural criminology and ecofeminism.
-The approach used is a qualitative approach, by conducting FGDs and interviews with Mpu Uteun members and observation of areas that are the scope of Mpu Uteun's work.
-This article reveals how Mpu Uteun interpreted their actions as the enforcement of socio-ecological values and confronting the local patriarchal culture.
-It was revealed that Mpu Uteun members made efforts to prevent environmental crimes with a patrol strategy in the forest, where as a result of this strategy they faced cultural resistance.
-This article concludes that the integration of green cultural criminology and ecofeminism perspectives complements the understanding of environmental crime as a socio-cultural phenomenon, as well as contributes to policy empowerment of female nomadic communities.
+Environmental crime poses a serious threat to ecosystems and local communities.
+This article examines Mpu Uteun's resistance as a female ranger group againts environmental crimes in the Damaran Baru Forest, Bener Meriah, Aceh, through the perspective of green cultural criminology and ecofeminism.
+The analysis used qualitative approach, by conducting FGDs interviews with Mpu Uteun members and observation of areas within the scope of Mpu Uteun's work.
+This article reveals how Mpu Uteun members interpreted their actions as an effort to enforce of socio-ecological values while confronting the local patriarchal culture.
+The findings show that Mpu Uteun members made efforts to prevent environmental crimes through forest patrol strategy, which in turn expose them to cultural resistance.
+This article concludes that the integration of green cultural criminology and ecofeminism perspectives complements the understanding of environmental crime as a socio-cultural phenomenon, and contributes to policies aimed at empowering female nomadic communities.

 Copyright (c) 2026 Nasywa Ghaliza Medinyssa, Vinita Susanti